-They’re still doing research and looking for information before they’re ready to put their money down.
+They’re still researching and looking for information before they’re ready to put their money down.

 It pays off to do the proper research and find buyer intent keywords so that you can get more traffic to your website.

-Then, when people are looking for information related to products or services, they’ll be on the lookout for information that will help them make a better buying decision.
+Then, when people are looking for information related to products or services, they’ll be looking for information that will help them make a better buying decision.

 Both types of visitors are necessary to attract.
-Google prefers a blend of informational content with buyer intent content when ranking pages on websites.
+Google prefers a blend of informational and buyer intent content when ranking website pages.